speedment/speedment-doc/pages/getting_started.md

 ```

 {% include tip.html content = "
-Always use the Initializer to get the most recent pom template for your project.
+Always use the [Speedment Open Source Initializer](https://speedment.com/oss-download) to get the most recent pom template for your project.
 " %}

 ## Speedment Enterprise POM Example